onnx/onnxmltools/README.md

 If the result from checking your ONNX model's opset above is smaller than the `target_opset` number you passed into the onnxmltools.convert function, do not be worried.
 Note that the ONNXMLTools converter works by looking at each operator in your original framework's model and identifying the respective ONNX opset in which it has most recently been updated.
 It then takes the maximum over all of the operators used in your new ONNX model to result in the converted model's opset number.

-Let's take a model with two operators.
-If Operator A was most recently updated in Opset 6, and Operator B was most recently updated in Opset 7, the ONNX model's opset will always be 7, even if you request target_opset=8.
-Documentation for the [ONNX Model format] and more examples for converting models from different frameworks can be found in the [ONNX tutorials](https://github.com/onnx/tutorials) repository.
+For example, let's consider a model with two operators, Abs and Add.
+As of December 2018, [Abs](https://github.com/onnx/onnx/blob/master/docs/Operators.md#abs) was most recently updated in Opset 6, and [Add](https://github.com/onnx/onnx/blob/master/docs/Operators.md#add) was most recently updated in Opset 7.
+Therefore, the ONNX model's opset will always be 7, even if you request target_opset=8.
+Documentation for the [ONNX Model format](https://github.com/onnx/onnx) and more examples for converting models from different frameworks can be found in the [ONNX tutorials](https://github.com/onnx/tutorials) repository.

 # Testing model converters